 The area may be known for its chicken wings, but Niagara Falls USA knows a thing or two about pizza — try these slices and see for yourself!

 When you come to Niagara Falls USA, you can rest assured that all your senses will be lavishly rewarded, including your taste buds — especially if those taste buds have a thing for drool-worthy pizza.
 Pizza is indeed a “thing” in Niagara Falls: Expect all different types, toppings and styles, with some only-in-Western-New-York twists.
-If you’re in town in December, watch out for our Festival of Slice, celebrating all things pizza.
-If not, here’s a list of where to recreate the experience for yourself any time of year — after all, you can’t subsist on scenery alone.

 This fourth-generation Italian bakery has expanded to become a mini-empire in Niagara Falls with four locations.
 Their Sicilian-style pizza is actually served cold, the traditional style, so it’s the perfect to-go option for a picnic lunch.
 Choose from a variety of topping options, from traditional cheese to spinach and ricotta to broccoli to pepperoni, depending on your mood.
 Don’t leave the bakery without some of their famous biscotti for dessert!